-Leveraging email addresses provided by GMWSD, Dropcountr will conduct three (3) email campaigns.
-Based on industry averages, we expect that approximately 30% of accounts selected for this project will have valid customer email address.
+Using email and other contact information provided by the City, Dropcountr will conduct three (3) email campaigns.
+Based on industry averages, we expect approximately 30% of accounts selected for this project to be affiliated with a valid customer email address.

-These campaigns will consist of account-specific emails that summarize monthly water use, provide a social norms-based comparison, present a call to action to sign up for the program, and legitimize GMWSD's partnership with Dropcountr.
-Each email will include the customer's account name and account number, and a direct link to the Dropcountr sign up page.
+These campaigns will consist of account-specific emails that summarize monthly water use, provide a social norms-based comparison, present a call to action to sign up for the program, and legitimize the City's partnership with Dropcountr and Rachio.
+Each email will include account name and account number, and a direct link to the Dropcountr sign up page.